MarkNjunge/GraphQL-Node.js-sample/README.md

 ## Usage

 1. Run using `yarn start` or `yarn server` for a live server.
 2. The GraphQL endopoint will start on `localhost:3000/graphql`.
 In browser IDEs are available at `localhost:3000/playground` (preferred) and `localhost:3000/graphiql`.
+   Subscriptions will only work using Graphiql.